dsmsuite/dsmsuite.github.io/user_guide.md

 *Figure 1: Model navigation*

 ## Dependency visualization
 It will show the dependency strength in the matrix.
 Cycles will be highlighted.
-Consumers and providers of the selected element are highlighted as well.
+Consumers and providers of the selected element are highlighted as well if the element indicator view mode is 'default'.

 ![Dependency visualization](https://dsmsuite.github.io/assets/img/features/dependency_visualization.png "Dependency visualization")